deleeuw/smacof/README.md

 # smacof

-This is a code reporsitory for the smacof project -- many variants of smacof are developed in C
+This is a code repository for the smacof project -- many variants of smacof are developed in C